Pachico's Eco Tours

 A Little More About Pachico's Eco Tours

 Pachico's Eco Tours is a unique whale and wildlife watching organization that is run by the entire Mayoral Family; sons and daughters of the legendary Pachico Mayoral - The true pioneer of whale watching in Baja!

 Pachico Mayoral, a local fisherman, lived in San Ignacio Lagoon from 1960-2013.
 Pachico was the first person to have a friendly encounter with a gray whale.
 A legend in the whale watching industry, Pachico started running whale trips after his first friendly encounter in 1972.
-Pachico and his son, Jesus, ran and co–owned Pachico's Eco Tours until Pachico's passing in 2013.
-Jesus, who grew up with the gray whales, continues to introduce visitors to the wonders of these gentle giants.
+After Pachico's passing in 2013, the family took some adjusting and in 2018 the entire family got involve and now all direct descendants are involve in the operations of Pachico's Ecotours.

-In 1995–96 Jesus was one of five locals from San Ignacio Lagoon selected to participate in a nature training course developed by RARE.
+In 1995–96 Jesus and Pancho were two of five locals from San Ignacio Lagoon selected to participate in a nature training course developed by RARE, and Ranulfo participated in 1996-97.
 RARE is an organization that offers members of communities with increased biodiversity the training they need to protect their natural surroundings, practice sustainability, and take pride in their heritage.
-It was through this course that Jesus was given the opportunity to study English, Environmental Education, Ecology, Biology, Oceanography, Marine Mammals, Plants, Birds, and Guiding Skills.
-His graduation from RARE gave him the tools to unite his years of wildlife observation with formal natural history interpretation.
+It was through this course that they were given the opportunity to study English, Environmental Education, Ecology, Biology, Oceanography, Marine Mammals, Plants, Birds, and Guiding Skills.
+The training from RARE gave them the tools to complement their years of wildlife observation with formal natural history interpretation.

-Jesus enjoys exploring the Baja Peninsula and the rich waters that surround it, while sharing his passion for this unique environment with people from all over the world.
-He often works with photographers and wildlife filmmakers drawing upon his natural history and boat captaining experience to provide them with the best angles.
+They enjoy exploring the Baja Peninsula and the rich waters that surround it, while sharing their passion for this unique environment with people from all over the world.
+They have acquare experience working with photographers and wildlife filmmakers drawing upon his natural history and boat captaining experience to provide them with the best angles.